Rating is available when the video has been rented.

 Outside the church stood grieving fans with flowers and balloons.
 Some were wearing T-shirts with pictures of singing icon, others carried a banner reading: "We will always love you, Whitney."
 A paraphrase of her most famous song.

-"This is a historic day for me.
+A historic day "This is a historic day for me.
 I just want to be as close to her as possible," said Tamecca Melvin, a fan from Jersey City.

 Whitney Houston died a week ago at a hotel in Beverly Hills at the age of 48 years.
 Although drug or a drug overdose is suspected of having played a role, there is still no official explanation for her death.